-Earn a Bachelor of Science in Human Services in as Little as 16 Months
+Bachelor of Science in Human Services

-Students transferring in undergraduate credits and earning credit for knowledge gained through work and life experiences can often finish in 16 months.
-A minimum of 48 credits must be earned through courses taken in a School of Professional and Continuing Studies program to earn a degree from Springfield College.
+Students transferring in undergraduate credits and earning credits for what they've already learned through work and life experiences can often finish in 16 months.
+A minimum of 48 credits must be earned through courses taken in the School of Professional and Continuing Studies to earn a degree from Springfield College.

 Human services is a broad field spanning professions in the non-profit and public sectors in such areas as: